New Marlborough, Massachusetts: Government

 New Marlborough employs the open town meeting form of government, and is led by a board of selectmen and an executive assistant.
 The town has its own police, fire and public works departments.
 The town library, located in Mill River, is connected to the regional library network, and the town has two post offices, in Mill River and Southfield.
 The nearest hospital, Fairview Hospital, is in neighboring Great Barrington.

 On the state level, New Marlborough is represented in the Massachusetts House of Representatives by the Fourth Berkshire district, which covers southern Berkshire County, as well as the westernmost towns in Hampden County.
 In the Massachusetts Senate, the town is represented by the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County and western Hampshire and Franklin counties.
 The town is patrolled by the First (Lee) Station of Barracks "B" of the Massachusetts State Police.

 On the national level, New Marlborough is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since January 2013; it was previously represented by John Olver of Amherst between 1991 and 2013.
 Massachusetts is currently represented in the United States Senate by senators Elizabeth Warren and Ed Markey.

 Education

-New Marlborough is part of the Mount Everett Regional School District along with Alford, Egremont, Monterey, Mount Washington, and Sheffield.
+New Marlborough is part of the Southern Berkshire Regional School District along with Alford, Egremont, Monterey, Mount Washington, and Sheffield.
 Students in New Marlborough attend the New Marlborough Central School for kindergarten and first grades, with second through sixth grades attending the Undermountain Elementary School in Sheffield, and Mount Everett Regional High School in Sheffield for grades 7–12.
 Additionally, there are private schools in Sheffield, Great Barrington and Salisbury, Connecticut.
 There are private schools in Great Barrington and other nearby towns.

 The nearest community college is the South County Center of Berkshire Community College in Great Barrington.
 The nearest state college is Westfield State University.
-The nearest private college is Bard College at Simon's Rock in Great Barrington.
+The nearest private colleges are University of Saint Joseph and University of Hartford, both located in West Hartford, Connecticut.